-Except for the loans receivable and interest receivables from third parties, other receivables are unsecured, non-interest-bearing and repayment on demand.
+Except for the loans receivable and interest receivables, other receivables are unsecured, non-interest-bearing and repayment on demand.

 Management makes periodic collective assessments for prepayments and other receivables as well as individual assessment on the recoverability of other receivables based on historical settlement records, past experience and other factors.